animefn/ABST/README.md

 ### Changelog

+#### 1.04g7
+- bug fix: `-fonts_dir` is now used even when the input has no fonts attached to it.
+It used to be applied only to videos that already carried their own fonts, so for a video with external subtitles and a folder of fonts (exactly what the option is for) the folder was silently ignored.
+- if the fonts folder you give does not exist, ABST now tells you and carries on instead of ignoring it quietly.

+#### 1.03g7
+- bug fix: `-f` works again as the short form for the input files.
+Adding `-fonts_dir` had made a bare `-f` ambiguous between the two, so command lines that used to work started failing with "the parameter name 'f' is ambiguous".
+Use `-fo` or `-fonts_dir` for the fonts folder; `-f` always means the input files.
+- added the "touhou" tune to the GUI.

+#### 1.02g6
+- bug fix: the `tune` setting had no effect at all.
+It was accepted and shown in the GUI, but never reached the encoder, so every encode ran untuned.
+Note that output now differs from earlier versions, because the documented "animation" default finally applies.
+- the GUI now offers every x264 tune (stillimage, psnr, ssim, fastdecode, zerolatency) instead of only film/animation/grain, plus "none" to encode without a tune.
+- update checks now read the latest release straight from GitHub, so there is no separate update server to go stale.

+#### 1.01g5
+- bug fix: the GUI would not start at all on Windows 11, with no error and no window.
+It asked the CLI for version information before creating its window, and any failure there killed the program before anything appeared.
+Several causes, all fixed:
+    - the app now finds `abst_cli.exe`, `themes/` and `lang/` next to `ABST.exe` instead of relying on the folder you happened to launch it from, so shortcuts, a pinned taskbar entry, or running it from inside the archive all work.
+    - the update check no longer goes through Internet Explorer, which is retired on Windows 11 and made the check fail there.
+    - the update check now runs in the background with a time limit, so the window opens straight away instead of waiting on the network.
+    - if something unexpected does go wrong, you now get a message box and an `abst_error.log` file next to `ABST.exe` instead of silence.
+- bug fix: releases were being built with an empty `lang/` folder, so the Arabic and French translations were missing from the download.

 #### V1 First Official release
 - bug fix: No longer crash on startup if the program cannot reach update server (i.e now you can use the program without internet)
 - Updated code syntax for python 3.12